fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 * *The Framing Trap*

-We provide some definitions and examples of these traps to help Fairlearn users think about how choices they make in their work can avoid these common pitfalls.
+We provide some definitions and examples of these traps to help Fairlearn users think about how choices they make in their work can lead to or avoid these common pitfalls.

 The Solutionism Trap
 ^^^^^^^^^^^^^^^^^^^^